POLYPHARMACY DRUG INTERACTIONS

 Statins + macrolide antibiotics

-Quick Table: Where to Start Checking First
+Quick Table: Which Clusters to Check First

 ClusterWhy it appears so oftenBest first step